Thomas 35

-The Thomas 35, also called the T-35, is an sailboat that was designed by American nautical architects Graham & Schlageter as a racer-cruiser and first built in 1988.
+The Thomas 35, also called the T-35, is a sailboat that was designed by American nautical architects Graham & Schlageter as a racer-cruiser and first built in 1988.
 It was named as Sailing World's Boat of the Year for 1990.

 Production

 The design was initially built by Thomas Marine of Arlington Heights, Illinois, starting in 1988 and later by Tartan Marine in Painesville, Ohio, United States, but it is now out of production.

 Design

 The Thomas 35 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop, with some later production boats supplied with a masthead sloop rig.
 The hull has a raked stem, a reverse transom, an internally mounted tiller-controlled spade-type rudder, and a fixed fin keel.
 The boat displaces 9800 lb, carries 4450 lb of lead ballast, and has a draft of 6.83 ft.
 Designed hull speed is 7.4 kn.

 The boat is fitted with an auxiliary 27 hp Yanmar 3GM diesel engine.
 The fuel tank holds 20 u.s.gal and the fresh water capacity is 35 u.s.gal.

 The boat can sleep eight, with a double "V"-berth in the bow cabin, two straight settee berths and two additional upper pilot berths in the main cabin, and two aft cabins with a single berths.
 The head is located just aft of the bow cabin on the port side and includes a shower.
 An L-shaped galley is to port of the companionway ladder, and is equipped with a two-burner stove, an ice box and a sink.
 A navigation station is opposite the galley, on the starboard side.
 Cabin headroom is 74 in.